datathings/greycat-training-java-sdk-101/README.md

 # Java SDK 101

-his introductory training will guide you through the basics of the GreyCat Java SDK.
+This introductory training will guide you through the basics of the GreyCat Java SDK.

 ## Prerequisites